briatte/ggnet/README.md

 [vs]: http://voson.anu.edu.au/
 [vo]: https://github.com/briatte/afsp2013/blob/master/voson.R

-## Improvements

-Pedro Jordano has [suggested][issue-3] adding support for bipartite networks.
-While `ggnet` draws only "simple" one-mode networks at the moment, it can mimick two-mode networks, as shown in this example with [amendment co-sponsorships][neta] in the lower chamber of the French Parliament:
+Finally, Pedro Jordano has [suggested][issue-3] adding support for bipartite networks.
+While `ggnet` draws only "simple" one-mode networks at the moment, it can also mimick two-mode networks, as shown in [this example][neta], using amendment co-sponsorships in the lower chamber of the French Parliament:

 ![](example5.png)